With

 Make sure you understand objects and instances first, or the notion of perspective won't be clear.

-As explained below, you should use with carefully.
-It's a complicated solution.
+As explained below, you should use with

-with changes the perspective to the instance, for the code inside.
+changes the perspective to the instance, for

-Inside the block, you can reference the original caller object as other.
+Inside the block, you can reference the original caller object as other

 # With Object

-Using with on an object is a power tool.
+on an object is a power tool.
 Capable of doing a lot of work, but dangerous and easy to misuse.

 with obj_article1 { // Runs for *all* article1 instances, including opponents'